wwwravi1/JavaTasks/README.md

 Task3: create a Rest client using Apache CXF to consume the Rest service created in Task2

-Task4: create a Rest API using SpringRest and use SpringJdbc to persist the data in MySQL Database
+Task4: create a Rest API using SpringRest and use SpringJdbc to persist the data in MySQL Database.

+Task5: Use Spring Batch to read 1000 records from Database by using multiple threads in Spring Batch.